Apakottur/shpyx/README.md

 ```

 While this is sufficient for many cases, we might also want to:
-1. Inspect the return code
+- Inspect the return code
+- See live command output (while it is being run)
-2. Handle commands that are stuck (due to blocking I/O, for example)
+- Gracefully handle commands that are stuck (due to blocking I/O, for example)
-3. Handle signals by the main Python process
-4. Add formatted printing of every executed cmd and it's output
+- Add formatted printing of every executed command and/or its output
-5. etc

 The goal of this project is to provide a friendly API for running shell commands, with emphasis on configurability.